 Return of the Man From U.N.C.L.E.: The Fifteen Years Later Affair isn’t a particularly good reunion movie.
 It’s full of very standard-issue 80s made-for-TV sub-James Bond spy antics.
 The show and the characters certainly deserved better.
 I recognize all of that.
 So why, then, did I enjoy it?
 That’s easy to answer.
 1) It is a reunion movie, and reunion movies by their very nature are fun, even though they’re rarely good.
 I’m automatically attracted to them, and generally go into them with a lot of good will thanks to my love of the original show.
 Just watching Robert Vaughn and David McCallum together again on screen brought a smile to my face–even if a terrible, aggressively generic 80s synth score (by veteran series composer Gerald Fried, no less!) sometimes threatened to take it away.
 2) Um, I happen to like standard-issue 80s made-for-TV sub-James Bond spy antics!
 (Despite their generally aggressively generic 80s synth scores.)

-None of the creative forces behind the original Man From U.N.C.L.E. series worked on this CBS TV movie (although Avengers vet Ray Austin directed), and it certainly shows.
+None of the major creative forces behind the original Man From U.N.C.L.E. series worked on this CBS TV movie (although Avengers vet Ray Austin directed), and it certainly shows.
 Instead of some of the more original plotlines the series delivered, we’re treated to a recycled Thunderball nuclear blackmail plot–which must have seemed particularly tired in 1983, the year that Thunderball itself was remade as Never Say Never Again!
 THRUSH, after apparently being dormant for a decade and a half, has emerged anew to steal an A-Bomb.
 (They do it over desert instead of water.)
 Now they want to hold U.N.C.L.E. and the United States at ransom.
 Actually, the Bond plot (hackneyed though it may be by this point) seems kind of appropriate, as the show’s producers treat this reunion movie as more of a general celebration of Sixties secret agents than U.N.C.L.E. in particular.
 And, as an avowed admirer of many Sixties secret agents, that’s fine by me.